In this AWS article, we will learn CloudTrail Vs CloudWatch Vs Flow Logs and discuss related topics including:

 - It also simplifies your compliance audits by automatically recording and saving event logs for all the activities that are associated with your AWS account.

-- CloudTrail also automates the security by letting you track and automatically respond to your account for safety purposes.
+- CloudTrail also automates security by letting you track and automatically respond to your account for safety purposes.

 - AWS CloudTrail offers complete visibility to the users by recording all the AWS Management Console activities and API calls.